menandmice/micetro_docs/guides/user-manual/configure_ldap.rst

         }
     }

-Configuring the Men & Mice Central service to authenticate users using an LDAP service.
+Configuring the Men&Mice Central service to authenticate users using an LDAP service.
 ---------------------------------------------------------------------------------------

-To configure the Men & Mice Central service, login as the superuser "administrator" through the Men & Mice Management Console.
+To configure the Men&Mice Central service, login as the superuser "administrator" through the Men&Mice Management Console.
 In the top left-hand corner select "System Settings" from the "Tools" menu, click on the "Advanced..." button and check the  "Enable LDAP integration" checkbox.